textmate/textmate/README.md

  * [multimarkdown][] — marked-up plain text compiler
  * [mercurial][]     — distributed SCM system
  * [Cap’n Proto][capnp] — serialization library
- * [LibreSSL][libressl] - OpenBSD fork of OpenSSL

 In practice `hg` ([mercurial][]) is only required for the SCM library’s tests so you can skip this dependency if you don’t mind a failing test.

-If you want to avoid the libressl linker warnings about being built for different deployment target then run `brew edit libressl` and make the following change:

-	-    system "./configure", *args
-	+    system "env", "LDFLAGS=-mmacosx-version-min=10.8", "CFLAGS=-mmacosx-version-min=10.8", "./configure", *args

-Afterward you must rebuild using: `brew reinstall --build-from-source libressl`

 ## Building from within TextMate